reportportal/ui-kit/README.md

 ### Theming

-All components are provided with the `light'` theme by default.
+All components are provided with the `light` theme by default.
 To use the `dark` theme, you need to wrap your application with the `ThemeProvider` component and pass the `dark` theme as a prop:

 ```jsx